Stuycs-K/finalprojectapcs-5-lin-joyce-chen-christine/DEVLOG-Christine.md

 - Work on image for Versus button
 - Improve background image

-**!!!** Fix bug where both players can not move/aim/act at the same time **!!!**.
-Fix bug where aiming controls are flipped upon changing direction.
+**!!!** Fix bug where both players can not move/aim/act at the same time **!!!**. **!!** Fix bug where aiming controls are flipped upon changing direction **!!**.

 ### 2025-05-26 - ..
-Worked for 40 minutes + .. .
+Worked for 45 minutes + .. .
 Modified input to track keys using boolean arrays p1Keys and p2Keys to fix simultaneous movement bug in Versus mode.
+Modified checkHit() to allow bullets to damage all players after bouncing.